Academic Internships in San Francisco

-While the AIC tailors internship programs to the needs of each academic partner, a typical program in San Francisco includes:
+While AIC tailors internship programs to the needs of each academic partner, a typical program in San Francisco includes:

-Personalized Placement including pre-placement interview, student assessment, resume review; personalized matching with appropriate internship opportunity from the AIC database and ongoing employer outreach; coaching and troubleshooting during the interview process. pre-departure orientation on campus.
+Personalized Placement including pre-placement interview, student assessment, resume review; personalized matching with appropriate internship opportunity from AIC database and ongoing employer outreach; coaching and troubleshooting during the interview process. pre-departure orientation on campus.

 Academic Components designed by our university partners or through online coursework.